 Neurofibromas are slow growing.
 Asymptomatic lesions usually do not require treatment.
 Surgery can be performed for symptomatic lesions.
 However, since neurofibromas tend to encase the nerve roots, they usually cannot be dissected from the parent nerve without sacrificing the nerve.
 Therefore, complete resection may not be possible.
 Alternatively, noninvasive stereotactic radiosurgery may be used in an effort to destroy the tumor without affecting the parent nerve.
 For symptomatic lesions, your neurosurgeon should review both your surgical and non-surgical treatment options.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained spine surgeon in New Jersey who performs minimally invasive spine surgery as well as complex spinal procedures.
 Dr. Lipani is a specialist in the treatment for neurofibroma and many other spinal conditions such as spinal stenosis, herniated discs, degenerative disc disease, low back pain, neck pain, spinal tumors, spinal cancer and more.
-Dr. Lipani treats patients from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for neurofibroma.
+Dr. Lipani treats patients from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for neurofibroma.
 Dr. Lipani offers image guided spine surgery approaches and the latest in noninvasive radiosurgery procedures for neurofibroma treatment, tailored to the needs of each patient.
-For state-of-the-art neurofibroma treatment, or to learn about CyberKnife radiosurgery, call or email us to schedule a consultation at our offices in Hamilton, New Jersey or Bridgewater, New Jersey!
+For state-of-the-art neurofibroma treatment, or to learn about CyberKnife radiosurgery, call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!

 Many patients needing spinal surgery don’t want to travel far from home to see a specialist in another state.
 With Dr. Lipani, you have neurofibroma surgery options and never have to leave New Jersey.
 Dr. Lipani makes sure all his patients are well taken care of before and after neurosurgery, making them feel like part of the family.